BettercareHealth/bettercare/mmh/mmh-4.md

 Health workers involved with pregnancy and childbirth have a very important role to play in the lives of mothers and babies.
 There are many physical and psychological demands made on health workers and mothers.
 The work may be rewarding and exciting, but it can also be stressful and draining.
 Health workers may also face many stresses, both in their professional and personal life.
 They also need support, compassion and appreciation.
 In order to provide the best possible care for mothers and babies, health workers need to ensure the best possible care for themselves.

+> The emotional state of health workers influences the way they work.

 ### 4-19 What are the personal factors that may affect health workers?

 Factors range from external pressures (such as the work environment and personal relationships) to internal pressures (how they are feeling).